xianlin7/SAMCT/README.md

   ```
     <class ID>/<dataset file folder name>/<image file name>
   ```
   (Here, "class ID" represents the label value of each category in the indicated dataset.
-For example, the "class ID" of spleen, right kidney, left kidney, gallbladder, and esophagus on BTCV dataset should be 1, 2, 3, 4, and 5, respectively.)
+For example, the "class ID" of the spleen, right kidney, left kidney, gallbladder, and esophagus on the BTCV dataset should be 1, 2, 3, 4, and 5, respectively.)
 - The relevant information of your data should be configured in [./utils/config.py](https://github.com/xianlin7/SAMUS/blob/main/utils/config.py).
 - We will release the processed CT5M in the future 🌝.
 ## Training